Jezzamonn/fourier/content.md

 </div>
 </div>

 What happens with a JPEG is the image gets broken up into 8x8 chunks, and then each chunk gets 'fouriered' and saves the images.
-The number of frequencies that gets saved determines the quality of the image.
+We use a set of frequencies to determine how light or dark each pixel is, and then another set for the color of each section.
+The number of frequencies that we use determines the quality of the image.

 <div id="jpeg-example" class="sketch">
     <img src="img/cat.png" class="sketch-child clear-pixels">